When is The Dead Room on TV this Christmas?

 - Mark Gatiss shuts down Sherlock series 5 rumours

-“The Christmas Ghost Story is a wonderful and vital TV tradition and one which has found its natural place on BBC Four,” Gatiss said in a release.
+“The Christmas Ghost Story is a wonderful and vital TV tradition and one which has found its natural place on BBC4,” Gatiss said in a release.

 “A Merry Christmas to all of you at home.
 Pleasant dreams!”